Variables, Reading Input, and Mathematics

 We do not use quotes around a variable or a value if we want the shell to shell expansion.
 The following expansions will be performed:

-• Parameter and variable expansion echo $SHELL is expanded to echo /usr/bin/sh (note that this expansion also occurs with double quotes)
+(note that this expansion also occurs with double quotes) - Command substitution:

-• Pathname expansion: ls *.txt is expanded to all filename that match the wildcard pattern *.txt
+is expanded to all filename that match the wildcard pattern*.txt

 We are going to see more detail on Shell Expansion as we continue through this part of the book.
 There is also a detailed explanation in Chapter 29 - Understanding Shell Expansion final section of the book and an appendix with a quick reference.